axibase/atsd/sql/README.md

 ### Not a Number (`NaN`)

-The database returns special values if the computation result cannot be represented with a real number, for example in case of division by zero or square root of a negative number.
+The database returns special values if the computation result cannot be represented with a real number, for example in case of division by zero or √ of a negative number.

 The returned values follow [IEEE 754-2008](https://standards.ieee.org/findstds/standard/754-2008.html) standard.